 Our Values and Ethos

 The children at Northern have worked together to create a set of values that they believe are the key to ensuring Northern is a place to 'Learn and be happy'.
-Each class has created their own set of values that they follow to ensure there is always a happy learning environment.
-These have then created the school values of:
+Each class has created their own class charter of values that they follow to ensure there is always a happy learning environment.
+These have then created the school charter of values:

 * Friendship * Forgiveness

 Our School Council motto which has been written by the children is:

 We want to implement change to make our school even better.